ashtonesawyer/secdevops/final/final.md

     shm_size: '256m'
 ```

-NOTE:
-changed config to make internal ports match internal and change http to
-https. add tz to make cookie check work. then CLEAR COOKIES or it won't
-realize it's been fixed...

 ## bitwarden
 I used the vaultwarden image rather than bitwarden since that was supposed
 to be easier to set up.